daattali/advanced-shiny/README.md

 - [Multiple scrollspy on same page - basic](#multiple-scrollspy-basic) ([code](./multiple-scrollspy-basic))
 - [Multiple scrollspy on same page - advanced](#multiple-scrollspy-advanced) ([code](./multiple-scrollspy-advanced))

+<h2 id="shinyjs">Prereq: How to hide/show something in Shiny?
+How to disable an input?
+How do I reset an input?</h2>

+A few very common questions in Shiny are "how do I hide/show something", "how do I disable an input", and "how do I reset an input".
+Many of the code samples in this document also rely on being able to do these things, so I wanted to start by saying that I will be using the [shinyjs](https://github.com/daattali/shinyjs) package to do all that.
+(Yes, of course I'm also shamelessly advertising shinyjs by saying this... but it is going to be useful for many concepts here)

 <h2 id="plot-spinner">Show a spinning "loading" animation while a plot is recalculating</h2>